-- County governments ability to maintain their democratic rights to enact health ordinances that protect the health of their citizens - Legislation that enables local government (i.e. municipal, township, county) to enact ordinances, planning, and zoning that serve the best interests of the local community and that are democratically enacted - Missourians having the right to know the extent of foreign interest in and/or ownership of Missouri farmland and their commercial privileges - Restriction of foreign entities acquiring Missouri agricultural lands, holding federal grazing allotments or commercial privileges - 591 Prohibition of ownership by foreign corporations and non-permanent foreign 592 residents of Missouri agricultural land

-- Federal government strengthening the Agricultural Foreign Investment Disclosure Act of 1978 by requiring mandatory reporting and penalties for failure to report.
+- County governments having the ability to maintain their democratic rights to enact health ordinances that protect the health of their citizens - Legislation that enables local government (i.e. municipal, township, county) to enact ordinances, planning, and zoning that serve the best interests of the local community and that are democratically enacted - Missourians having the right to know the extent of foreign interest in and/or ownership of Missouri farmland and their commercial privileges - Restriction of foreign entities acquiring Missouri agricultural lands, holding federal grazing allotments or commercial privileges - Prohibition of foreign ownership of Missouri agricultural land - Federal government strengthening the Agricultural Foreign Investment Disclosure Act of 1978 by requiring mandatory reporting and penalties for failure to report.

-- Allocation of state tax incentives based solely on Agri-Ready compliance - State and federal government, or any international and/or quasi-governmental or private structure, from enacting laws, regulations or rules that give them the ability to put in place sanctions, or to otherwise impede or negate the right of local communities to enact labor, environmental, health, or safety laws, regulations, ordinances, planning, or zoning - State and federal tax dollars going to foreign entities that operate agricultural businesses that compete with Missouri farmers
+- Allocation of state tax incentives based solely on Agri-Ready compliance.

+- State and federal government, or any international and/or quasi-governmental or private structure, from enacting laws, regulations or rules that give them the ability to put in place sanctions, or to otherwise impede or negate the right of local communities to enact labor, environmental, health, or safety laws, regulations, ordinances, planning, or zoning

+- State and federal tax dollars going to foreign entities that operate agricultural businesses that compete with Missouri farmers